top of page

 Arriving in Perth in 2001, Peta found a home at Ocean Reef Senior High School where she continued to foster and develop the creative minds of her students.
 She was instrumental in creating and developing Dance and Drama programs for students in years 8 through to 12.
 Under Peta's tutelage, the 2005 Year 12 Dance Studies class achieved top 10 in the WSA subjects in the state of which she received a personal written acknowledgment from Mr Warren Grellier (SCSA).
 She directed and choreographed numerous productions while at the Ocean Reef SHS including Dags, Hook, The Mystery of Roger Mullaney, Flapper and Cosi.

-As a choreographer, Peta has worked with many theatre companies in Perth, including the Midnite Youth Theatre Company; an internationally renowned youth theatre company that has been in existence for over 30 years.
-During her time with Midnite she choreographed over 20 productions including two international tours to the United Kingdom.
-Some of the Midnite productions include Ruddigore, Joseph and his Amazing Technicolour Dreamcoat, The Rose and The Ring, Gondoliers, Roach Motels of Heaven and Hell, Mikado, Pirates of Penzance, West Side Story, Aspects of Love and Premiere.
+As choreographer, Peta has been working with many theatre companies in Perth, including the Midnite Youth Theatre Company; an internationally renowned youth theatre company that has been in existence for over 20 years.
+In her fourteen year history with Midnite, she has choreographed over 20 Midnite productions including 2 international tours to the United Kingdom.
+Midnite productions include Ruddigore, Joseph and his Amazing technicolour Dreamcoat, The Rose and The Ring, Gondoliers, Roach Motels of Heaven and Hell, Mikado, Pirates of Penzance, Aspects of Love and Premiere.
 Peta also worked with the Joondalup Youth Theatre Company on their production of Song of the Seals.

-As a director, Peta has directed over 100 productions both amateur and professional for various age groups including Guys and Dolls Jr, Cosi, Robin Hood-The Musical, West Side Story, Dags, Scrooge, My Fair Lady, Bye Bye Birdie, Oh, Horrors It’s Murder, Lion King Jr, Elf Jr, and Les Miserables.
+As director, Peta has directed over 60 productions both amateur and professional for various age groups including Guys and Dolls.
+Jr, Cosi, Robin Hood-The Musical, West Side Story, Dags, Scrooge, Bye Bye Birdie, Oh, Horrors It’s Murder, Lion King Jr and Les Miserables, Romeo and Harriett, Alice in Wonderland Jr, Annie Jr and Peter Pan.
+Peta worked with Onstage Production as choreographer for My Fair Lady.

-Peta’s production of Children of the Black Skirt by the Stirling Players Youth Group successfully performed in the Bunbury and Mandurah One Act Festivals receiving several awards including Best Direction, Best Use of Stage, Best Actress and the Lesley Couzens award for Best Overall Play.
+Peta’s production of Children of the Black Skirt successfully toured to Bunbury and Mandurah receiving several awards including Best Direction, Best Use of Stage and the Lesley Couzens award for Best Overall Play.
 She also directed the play 100 and again successfully received awards for Best Direction, Best Costume and Best Use of Stage.

 thumbnail_IMG_5504.jpg